 How can you implement it?

 Successive blending is a strategy that can be incorporated within your existing phonics and phonemic awareness work.
-Because it’s a decoding strategy, once students are familiar with it, they are able to use it anytime they need to decode an unknown word.
+Because it’s a blending strategy, once students are familiar with it, they are able to use it anytime they need to decode an unknown word.
 But students need repeated practice to build proficiency, as it’s typically used for students that are struggling to blend words successfully.
 For this reason, it’s also a great tool to explicitly teach and reinforce within your small groups or intervention groups.

 My favorite way to intentionally practice it is through a sound and word reading card drill.
 This routine takes about 5 minutes total, and gives students quick and focused practice on reading a variety of real and nonsense words.
 I’ve since learned it’s similar to the 3 part drill from OG, but I did this with my intervention students for years before knowing that.
 My favorite part is that it’s super easy to implement!
 All you need are letter cards.
 I have made cards using regular index cards or I’ve also printed ones on my own.